arunrajprasannarajan/balaji_fast_food_dashboard/README.md

 ##  About Me

 **Arun Raj Prasannarajan**
-Aspiring Data Analyst with a background in operations and business analytics.
+Supply Chain professional with a background in operations and business analytics.
 Focused on turning raw data into clear, actionable insights.

  Connect with me on [LinkedIn](www.linkedin.com/in/arun-raj-prasannarajan-0b1671140)